aaronbrown1988/MD_workflow/README_main.txt

 #  Crash recovery:   #
 ######################

 In the event of a system crash, such as a power outage or hardware failure one can perform a recovery which restores your files to the last known good point.
 To do this, first make sure all your jobs are stopped, (try ./stop_all_jobs_immediately) and then run the script:

-    ./crashed_job_recovery_script.sh
+    ./recover_and_cleanup_all_crashed_jobs.sh

 This should take you into each directory to manually inspect the outputfiles where you can declare the last good outputfile.
 The script will then scrub subsequent "bad" output and restore data from the last "good" simulation.

-For example, when one runs the script after a crash in the OutputFiles/ you might see
+For example, when one runs the script after a crash in the OutputFiles/ you might see:

 -rw-r--r-- 1 mike mike 21931876 Sep  4 17:54 2012-09-04-05.44.calmodulin_run2_.10.dcd
 -rw-r--r-- 1 mike mike 21931876 Sep  5 05:54 2012-09-04-17.54.calmodulin_run2_.9.dcd